 Net earnings per share is presented in accordance with Statement of Financial Accounting Standards (SFAS) No. 128, "Earnings Per Share".
 Basic net earnings per share is computed by dividing the net earnings by the weighted average number of shares of common stock issued and outstanding during the period.
-The calculation of diluted earnings per share for the three and six months ended October 31, 2007 and October 31, 2006 includes both the weighted average numbers of shares and the dilutive effect of stock options outstanding (using the treasury stock method).
+For purposes of calculating diluted net earnings per share for the three and nine months ended January 31, 2008, and the nine months ended January 31, 2007, the denominator includes both the weighted average number of shares of common stock issued and outstanding and also includes the dilutive effect of stock options outstanding (using the treasury stock method).
+For the three-month period ended January 31, 2007 the denominator does not include the dilutive effect of stock options outstanding because they would be anti-dilutive.

-The following presents a reconciliation of the numerator and denominator used in computing Basic and Diluted net earnings per share for fiscal 2008 and 2007:
+The following presents a reconciliation of the numerator and denominator used in computing Basic and Diluted net earnings per share for fiscal 2008 and 2007.
+Three Months ended January 31, 2008 Earnings Shares Per share (numerator) (denominator) amount